Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Arizona's games this season have gone over 48 points eight of 16 times.

-- Seattle's games have gone over 48 points in five of 16 chances this season.
+- Arizona and its opponents have combined to score more than 48 points in eight of 16 games this season.

-- Sunday's over/under is 0.5 points lower than the two team's combined 48.5 points per game average.
+- Sunday's total is 0.5 points lower than the two team's combined 48.5 points per game average.

-- The 41.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 48 total in this contest.

 - Cardinals games this season feature an average total of 48.6 points, a number 0.6 points higher than Sunday's over/under.